atomist/sdm/README.md

 ```

-Add in `atomist.config.ts` as follows:
+Add in an SDM definition as follows:

 ```typescript
 sdm.addProjectReviewers(logReview)